 With its medium-to low-rise fit, it could be considered the middle ground between the classic triangle bikini and a boy short.
 It just does the job of covering up what you don’t want to be exposed.

 The hipster or classic brief is most flattering on a rounded body type.
 Your body is almost the the same as that of a full figure, with a big bust and full midsection.
-Your waistline may be as wide as your chest.
+You may be wearing bra underneath for extra support and your waistline may be as wide as your chest.
 Your butt may be a bit flat, but that’s made up by your small thighs and legs, making it appropriate for larger women, including moms who just gave birth.

 Since the weight of your body is heavily packed in your stomach area, the abundant fabric of the hipster will transfer the focus onto your hips, especially if it’s in a bright solid color or loud print.

 It will also balance out the largeness of your bust with the bulkiness of the fabric down below.